EESports7/Oxy/README.md

 std::string levelName;                             //
 uint32_t levelID;                                  //

-uint64_t replayTime;                               // Contains the time it takes to replay the entire macro uint64_t totalFrames;                              // Contains the total amount of frames elapsed
+uint64_t replayTime;                               // Contains the time in milliseconds it takes to replay the entire macro uint64_t totalFrames;                              // Contains the total amount of frames elapsed

 uint32_t deathCount;                               // Contains how many times the intentional death feature is used